 POLICIES:

-Development regulations should accommodate and encourage clustering of residential development on rural lands adjacent to rural forest lands.
+Development regulations will accommodate and encourage clustering of residential development on rural lands adjacent to rural forest lands.
 The open space in clustered development should buffer rural forest land from development.

-Land use activities adjacent to forest land in rural areas should be sited and designed to minimize conflicts with forest management and other permitted activities on forest land.
+Encourage that land use activities adjacent to forest land in rural areas be sited and designed to minimize conflicts with forest management and other permitted activities on forest land.

-A Purchase of Development Rights (PDR) Program should be utilized as an incentive for property owners to conserve forest lands within the county to ensure that working forest lands continue to stay available for such uses.
+Utilize a Purchase of Development Rights (PDR) Program as an incentive for property owners to conserve forest lands within the county to ensure that working forest lands continue to stay available for such uses.

 MINERAL RESOURCES – Goals, Objectives and Policies